r-bengtsson/Supervision-52-in-1-Menu-Disassemble/README.md

 ## TODO List
-  - [X] Analyse included binaries 01 - 10.
-Are they necessary, or are the garbage code?
   - [ ] Analyse and complete uncommented parts in `52-in-1 Menu.asm`
   - [ ] Analyse and compare `08.BROS.
 II/52.FANCY BROS.` CHR-ROM
   - [ ] Add additional improvement suggestions to `Part 06 - Possible Improvments`?